smithy-lang/smithy/docs/source-2.0/guides/building-models/build-config.rst

       - **REQUIRED** The name of the program to run, followed by an optional list of arguments.
 If the command uses a relative path, Smithy will first check if the command can be found relative to the current working directory.
-Otherwise, the program must be available on the ``$PATH`` or use an absolute path.
+Otherwise, the program must use an absolute path or be available on the user's ``$PATH`` if Unix-like environments or its equivalent in other operating systems.
 No arguments are sent other than the arguments configured in the ``command`` setting.
     * - env
       - ``Map<String, String>``
       - A map of environment variables to send to the process.
 The process